Update: In response to COVID-19, the fourth intake period for SWODF is October 19, 2020 – December 1, 2020.

 To access SWODF funding, eligible Ontario-based businesses must complete a three-stage application process which includes:

 - Completing an eligibility checklist to ensure suitability for the SWODF program;

 - Discussing the proposed project with a SWODF representative; and

 Since SWODF maintains an open intake of applications, businesses that have a qualified project may submit a funding proposal anytime throughout the year.
 It’s often best to submit applications a minimum of 4-6 months ahead of the project’s anticipated start date to ensure adequate time for application review.
 Upon application approval, applicants can begin incurring funding-eligible expenses.

-SWODF has announced four application periods, so businesses should prepare well in advance of funding intakes to make the most of their upcoming strategic growth projects.
+SWODF has announced six application periods, so businesses should prepare well in advance of funding intakes to make the most of their upcoming strategic growth projects.
 The deadlines are as follows:

 Discuss Upcoming Expansion Projects